History of the Arizona Diamondbacks: 1940-1997: Bringing Major League Baseball to Arizona

-1998–2002: Early success and a World Series championship
+1998–2002: Expansion Days, World Series Surprise

 The Diamondbacks' first major league game was played against the Colorado Rockies on March 31, 1998, at Bank One Ballpark before a standing-room only crowd of 50,179.
 Tickets had gone on sale on January 10 and sold out before lunch.
 The Rockies won, 9–2, with Andy Benes on the mound for the Diamondbacks, and Travis Lee being the first Diamondbacks player to get a hit (a single in his first MLB at bat), then became the first Diamondback to score, homer and drive in a run in his second MLB plate appearance.

 In their first five seasons of existence, the Diamondbacks won three division titles (1999, 2001, 2002) a National League pennant (2001) and a World Series championship (2001).
 In 1999, Arizona won 100 games in only its second season to win the NL West title.
 They lost to the New York Mets in four games in the NLDS.

 Colangelo fired Showalter after a relatively disappointing 2000 season, and replaced him with Bob Brenly, the former Giants catcher and coach, who had up to that point been working as a color analyst on Diamondbacks television broadcasts.